hemachaitanya/interviewk8s/k8s.md

 ### (6) roolback and rool out:
 anycomplexities on new version pod takes old version  is called roolback new versiom is called roolout

+### taint & affiniti

+pods assigned to the nodes by using sheduler its checks spu,memory,ram ...... some env variables of nodes and pods is called affinity
+ * affinity are two types those are
+                                 (1)pod affinity
+                                 (2)node affinity
+  * taint is opposite of affinity means you want to remove (repulse) pods to node is called taint